 When my friend tried to describe these to me she said they’re like if a cinnamon roll and raspberry cheese danish had a baby.
 She was right!
 It’s a beautiful soft roll filled with the flavors of a creamy raspberry cheesecake and they are seriously so good.
-The perfect splurge for the holidays.
+If you love my raspberry cookies, this recipe is the perfect breakfast splurge for the holidays.

 Top with a classic cinnamon roll frosting or cream cheese glaze and you’ve got a warm gooey sweet roll perfect for special occasion brunches and desserts.
 Along with a basket of these traditional Christmas orange sweet rolls, of course!

 This simple recipe takes a little bit of work but I will guide you through it all, from how to measure flour and how to proof the yeast.
 In the end, they are worth it but you can always make this easier cinnamon roll breakfast casserole instead!

 - Check your yeast.
 When you add warm milk, yeast, and sugar and it doesn’t bubble or activate, it means it’s no longer good.
 Discard and use fresh yeast.